 Here are some of the latest health and medical news developments, compiled by the editors of HealthDay:

-"I don't know why they canceled the meeting, but I do know the meeting was important and should have been held.
-Politics is politics, but protecting the health of our citizens is one of our government's most important obligations to us," Maibach said in an email to the Post.
+"The meeting was important and should have been held," one scheduled attendee told the Post.
+"Politics is politics, but protecting the health of our citizens is one of our government's most important obligations."

 The number of concussions in the National Football League this season are down from the previous year, the league says.

 There were 244 diagnosed concussions in preseason and regular season games in 2016, compared with 275 in 2015.
 There were 167 concussions in regular season games in 2016, which is 16 fewer than in 2015, the Associated Press reported.

 The NFL said it has implemented improved concussion detection and examination protocols.